FiePaw/ROADMAP/README.md

     - Disable some sf/sl or ETC item to save in
   - Guilds
     - Optimize Permission per rank
+  - Skript
+    - On First join tp to tutorial
+    - if they enter to door make rtp
   - Slimefun
     - FluffyMachines
     - FNAmplications